Cotton Fever: Understanding the Hidden Dangers of IV Drug Use

 Added Consequences of Reusing or Sharing Cotton

 Cotton fever isn’t the only potential health risk associated with reusing or sharing cotton.
-Hepatitis C virus can be spread amongst people who share cotton balls.[5]
+Hepatitis C virus can be spread among people who share cotton balls [5].
 Unlike cotton fever, hepatitis C does not resolve within a few hours, though it is curable with the proper medication.

 What Are the Symptoms of Cotton Fever?

-- Violent chills: Sometimes, the chills are so powerful that they cause muscle spasms or chattering teeth.
-Heavy sweating, another familiar fever-related issue, will soon follow as the body strains to control temperature.
+• Violent chills: Sometimes so powerful that they cause muscle spasms or chattering teeth.
+Heavy sweating usually follows as the body strains to control temperature.

-- Elevated heart rate (tachycardia): The heart may beat as fast as 100 beats per minute or more as the body struggles to respond to this bacterial infection.
+• Elevated heart rate (tachycardia): The heart may beat over 100 times per minute as the body reacts to infection.

-- Powerful headaches: Cotton fever headaches are sometimes described by those experiencing them as more powerful than a severe migraine.
+• Powerful headaches: Often described as worse than a severe migraine.

-Despite all of these potentially debilitating symptoms, cotton fever typically “runs its course” within 24 hours.[9]
-Cotton fever is sometimes mistaken for an overdose or withdrawal symptoms, which is why professional diagnosis is key.
+Despite these debilitating symptoms, cotton fever typically runs its course within 24 hours [9].
+It is sometimes mistaken for an overdose or withdrawal symptoms, which is why professional diagnosis is key.

-Even though cotton fever usually resolves on its own, seeking out treatment is still essential.
-Vulnerable patients (immunocompromised, elderly, etc.) and healthy patients can develop potentially life-threatening complications that require urgent action by a trained healthcare professional.
+Even though cotton fever usually resolves on its own, seeking medical treatment is essential.
+Both vulnerable and otherwise healthy patients can develop life-threatening complications without timely care.

 How Is Cotton Fever Recognized and Treated?

-There is no specific test currently available that can clearly differentiate cotton fever from similar conditions.
-Blood tests will likely show increased white blood cell counts, but this is only a general indicator of the body’s response to one of many bacterial toxins.
+There is no specific test that can clearly differentiate cotton fever from similar conditions.
+Blood tests may show elevated white blood cell counts, but this is only a general indicator of infection.

-Medical professionals rely mostly on patient history and a careful evaluation of symptoms to make a diagnosis.
-They may ask a series of screening questions relating to the patient’s drug use, including whether or not they draw their drugs through reused cotton filters.
+Medical professionals rely on patient history and a detailed evaluation of symptoms to make a diagnosis.
+They may ask screening questions about the patient’s drug use and whether reused cotton filters were involved.

 Responsive Treatment Is Crucial